AsherBond/glusterflow/README.md

 Now you can connect to the webserver on http://127.0.0.1:8000 with your browser.

 There's no authentication in the GlusterFlow web interface (yet). :)

+If you want the web server to listen on something other than 127.0.0.1:8000, pass the address on the runserver line.
+For example, 0.0.0.0 which will listen on all local addresses:

+    $ ./manage.py runserver 0.0.0.0:8000
+    Validating models...

+    0 errors found
+    May 11, 2013 - 05:28:10
+    Django version 1.5.1, using settings 'glusterflow.settings'
+    Development server is running at http://0.0.0.0:8000/
+    Quit the server with CONTROL-C.

 To Do
 -----